No Surrender (2019)

 The 2019 No Surrender was a professional wrestling event produced by Impact Wrestling in conjunction with The Wrestling Revolver.
 It took place on December 7, 2019, at The Brightside Music & Event Venue in Dayton, Ohio.
 It was the 12th event under the No Surrender chronology and aired live exclusively on Impact Plus.

+Ten matches were contested at the event.
+In the main event, Sami Callihan successfully defended the Impact World Championship against Rich Swann.
+In other prominent matches, Eddie Edwards defeated Ace Austin in a Tables match, while Taya Valkyrie lost by disqualification against Havok to retain the Impact Knockouts Championship.

 Production

 Background

 No Surrender was produced as a monthly pay-per-view event by Impact Wrestling (then known as Total Nonstop Action Wrestling (TNA)) between 2005 and 2012.
 No Surrender was dropped after the 2012 edition as part of a larger shift in the company's monthly pay-per-view strategy, in which Impact replaced live, monthly pay-per-view events with the pre-recorded One Night Only specials starting in 2013.
 No Surrender would be retained as a recurring special episode of Impact's flagship television program from 2013 to 2015.

 On November 12, 2019, Impact Wrestling announced No Surrender would be brought back as a monthly special to be aired exclusively on Impact Plus.